-There's no better time of year to eat more fruits and vegetables than summer when they're so fresh and abundant.
-Now there's an added incentive to upping your intake of produce: it will put you in a better mood, according to Futurity.
+We've all heard that eating fruits and vegetables is healthy for us.
+But now there's an added incentive to upping your intake of produce: It will put you in a better mood, according to a new study.

-An Australian study to be published in the American Journal of Public Health found that eating eight servings of fruits and vegetables each day can make you happier.
+A 2016 Australian study published in the American Journal of Public Health found that eating eight servings of fruits and vegetables each day can make you happier.
 The results won't happen on day one, but over time, many people had significant increased life satisfaction, researchers Redzo Mujcic and Andrew J.Oswald found.

 Increased fruit and vegetable consumption was predictive of increased happiness, life satisfaction, and well-being.
 They were up to 0.24 life-satisfaction points (for an increase of 8 portions a day), which is equal in size to the psychological gain of moving from unemployment to employment.
 Improvements occurred within 24 months.